dartlangfr/risk-codelab/docs/step-1.md

 The initial app uses the following source files:
 * `pubspec.yaml`: The app's description and dependencies, used by the Dart package manager
+* `packages`: This folder contains the dependencies defined in `pubspec.yaml` and grabbed by `pub get`. `pub` also grabs the transitive dependencies (dependencies needed by dependencies).
 * `bin/main.dart`: The server app
 * `lib/`: Public libraries shared between server and client app (we'll skip this for now)
 * `test/`: The unit tests (we'll skip this for now)